Addiction Relapse Triggers

 Choose Locations With Positive Influences

 Don’t go to certain locations or put yourself in situations that your mind associates with using drugs, such as a club or party.
 You should also avoid going to bars or any other places where you might end up drinking, since alcohol will have a negative impact on your judgment and could lead to drug use.
 When you go out to eat or attend a social function, such as a wedding, don’t order any alcoholic beverages, even if you don’t have a drinking problem.
 During drug addiction rehab, it’s important to stay focused and keep your mind as clear as possible, so you can make sound judgments.
 Drinking alcohol directly interferes with this and could cause a relapse.

 Certain types of prescription drugs, including sleeping pills and painkillers, can lead to addiction.
 If you’re seeking medical care for something that might require a prescription, make sure your healthcare provider knows that you are going through rehab.
 They should be able to suggest alternative forms of treatment, prescribe a lower dose of prescription medication or prescribe medication that doesn’t have as much potential for abuse.
 Don’t be hesitant about switching healthcare providers if your current one is not understanding about your situation.

 Relapses and Getting Help Right Away

 If something triggers strong cravings that you aren’t able to resist, don’t give up hope on getting through rehab.
 Instead, turn to your support network for help in becoming sober again as quickly as possible.
 Relapses can happen even years after you’ve gone through rehab, but recognizing and doing what you can to avoid your addiction relapse triggers can help relapse prevention from happening.

 The Treatment Specialist offers Access to Help

-If you are in need of additional support at an inpatient or outpatient treatment program for addiction, call to connect to a treatment center at 866-644-7911 and learn about your options.
+If you are in need of additional support at a treatment program for addiction, call to connect to a treatment center at 866-644-7911 and learn about your options.